Weather data overview

 Weather is a highly democratized service in the agriculture industry.
-Data Manager for Agriculture offers customers the ability to work with the weather provider of their choice.
+Azure Data Manager for Agriculture offers customers the ability to work with the weather provider of their choice.

 Design overview

-Step 1: Install weather extension
+Step 1: Install the weather extension

 armclient PUT /subscriptions/<subscriptionid>/resourceGroups/<resource-group-name>/providers/Microsoft.AgFoodPlatform/farmBeats/<farmbeats-resource-name>/extensions/<extensionid>?api-version=2020-05-12-preview '{}'